Central Government Solar Subsidy Structure

 3.2 Additional Capacity (Up to 3 kW)

-- For systems exceeding 2 kW, an additional subsidy of ₹18,000 per kW is offered for capacity up to 3 kW.
+For systems over 2 kW, an extra subsidy of ₹18,000 per kW is available.
+This applies for capacity up to 3 kW.
+It encourages the installation of larger rooftop solar plants.

 3.3 Total Subsidy Cap